March, 2018

 Where to eat

-Remember that in true Italian style, most places are closed anywhere from lunchtime to 8pm and especially out of the summer months.
+Remember that in true Italian style, most places are closed anywhere from lunchtime to 8pm and especially out during the summer months.

 Ritrivo S. Francesco Bar Ristorante Pizzeria